walter-a-jablonowski/walter-a-jablonowski.github.io/misc/context.md

 Database:

+- Project types
   - Database design with a focus on exact business process modelling
   - SQL development: Complex SQL queries and procedures
 - Databases
   - MySQL, MariaDB
   - Oracle
   - SQL Server

-Misc:
+Misc services:

 - Consulting: Advice on technology choices, architecture, and implementation strategies for your projects